My name is Christy Disinger and I am looking forward to teaching your child this year. I will be 7thGrade Gifted/Advanced Civics this year.

 The following classroom donations are always needed and welcomed:

-"MAKE UP MONDAYS" are starting this week and will go on every Monday in my room after school, unless something comes up and I have to cancel.
+"MAKE UP MONDAYS" will start on August 31th and will go on every Monday in my room after school, unless something comes up and I have to cancel.
 If students ever miss a day and need to catch up or need some extra tutoring or guidance on an assignment or Notebooks, I will be in my room (Building 2 Room 112) on Monday afternoons until 4:30 PM.
 This is also a great time to use my computers for projects and research.

 In an effort to help students become independent and assertive thinkers and writers, I am asking that students R.A.P their responses in my class.
 This means: